Your Hospital Policies

 Home Birth – EASY.
 Placenta is double bagged in Ziplocks and will stay in your fridge until pickup.

-Birth Centers – Best Start, Tree of Life, Birth Roots, Babies in Bloom – EASY.
+Birth Centers – A Family Affair, San Diego Community Birth Center, Best Start, Tourmaline, Birth Roots, Babies in Bloom – EASY.
 Sign out paperwork for mama only.
 Placenta is double bagged in Ziplocks and will stay with you or in their fridge until pickup.

-Pomerado Hospital – Mandatory 24 hr hold in your room, in your cooler.
+Pomerado Hospital – Sometimes a mandatory 24 hr hold in your room, in your cooler.
 They will put in a small container that fits in your cooler and cover in ice.
 Must remain in your room for 24 hrs before they release it.
 Just be sure to add ice periodically as it melts.
 SOMETIMES you get a really cool Postpartum nurse who lets it sneak out early.

 UCSD Hillcrest/Jacobs Center – Placenta usually to be picked up within 6 hours of delivery.
 Sign out paperwork for mama only.
 They will put it in your cooler and fill with ice.
 It does not leave the room and remains with you.
 The parking at Jacobs Center is hard so a doula, grandparent or friend brings placenta down to the roundabout at Jacobs Center once we arrive.